kitchinka/ELK-Stack/README.md

 * How to Use the Ansible Build

 **Description of the Topology**
-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D&mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available_, in addition to restricting _access_ to the network.
 * Load balancers protect the availability of systems by distributing service requests across a network rather than overloading a single server.
 The advantage of a jump box is that it serves as a type of DMZ, restricting access to machines on the internal network by serving as a gateway.